emaildojo/knowledgebase/content/Email Deliverability/How-to-set-up-MX-records-for-a-domain-registered-with-Namecheap.md

 ![EmailForwarding](https://i.imgur.com/bkPSbPm.png)

-- **MXE record** is used for forwarding mail to a mail server's IP address:
+- **MXE record** is used for forwarding mail to a mail server's IP address.

 ![mxe](https://i.imgur.com/U6KBEbf.png)
 - **Custom MX** is used to set MX records for third-party mail services, like cPanel webmail service (if you wish to use cPanel mail service with default nameservers), Zoho mail, Outlook, etc.